-Mention Pair Scorer: Encoded mention-pairs are passed into a feedforward neural network trained to predict if two mentions refer to the same entity.
-Details about the features, model architecture and parameters are provided in the Appendix C.
+Mention Pair Scorer: Encoded mention-pairs are passed into a feedforward neural network trained to predict whether two mentions refer to the same entity.
+Additional details about the features, model architecture and training parameters are provided in the Appendix C.

-Antecedent Ranker: Following Wiseman et al. (2015), candidate antecedents are ranked according to their predicted scores.
-During inference, the highest-scoring antecedent is selected unless all scores fall below 0.5, in which case the null antecedent is assigned.
+375 Antecedent Ranker: Following Wiseman et al.

+(2015), candidate antecedents are ranked according to their predicted scores.
+During inference, the highest-scoring antecedent is selected unless all scores fall below a 0.5 threshold, in which case the null antecedent is assigned.

-Entity Clustering: Default strategy for linking mentions into clusters is to scan the document from left to right, each new mention is either merged into the cluster of its best-ranked antecedent or left as a standalone entity.
+Entity Clustering: The default strategy for linking mentions into entity clusters is to scan the document from left to right, each new mention is either merged into the cluster of its best-ranked antecedent or left as a standalone entity.
 Coreference chains are defined as the set of mentions in a cluster.